Carlyle Calhoun

 Managing Podcast ProducerCarlyle Calhoun is the managing producer of Sea Change.

-Before joining WWNO, she produced documentary films, audio stories and multimedia projects.
-Her work has been featured in publications including The New York Times, The Washington Post, and National Geographic Adventure, and in film festivals across the country.
+Before joining WWNO, she produced environmental documentary films and audio documentaries.
+Carlyle began her career as a newspaper photographer at the Jackson Hole News & Guide and the Wilmington Star-News and later as a freelance photographer based in Croatia and Bosnia.
+Her work has been featured in publications including The New York Times, The Washington Post and National Geographic Adventure, and in films screened at festivals across the country.

 -